 What’s the BEST Parenting Hormone?

 It makes you feel good.
 It makes you feel like connecting to others.
 It brings on the nurturing.
 Men and women have it.
 It is produced in similar quantities within the hypothalamo-pituitary magnocellular system in both men and women.
 Sometimes its receptor genes are off so it doesn’t help bonding so much.
-It is so ancient that a […]
+It is so ancient that […]

 Porn in MY kids Life?!

 Dear Caring Parent, A follower of these blogs got in touch and asked me to write something on young teens and porn.
 She told me a pretty humorous story about her young teen viewing some porn on TV.
 And it reminded me of my awakening to how easy it is to access porn.
-Back in the late […]
+Back in the […]